Trisul

-Trisul is a group of three Himalayan mountain peaks of western Kumaun, Uttarakhand, with the highest (Trisul I) reaching 7120m.
+Trisul or Trishul is a group of three Himalayan mountain peaks situated mainly in the Chamoli district (Garhwal), with its southern ridges extending into the Kumaon region of Uttarakhand, India. with the highest (Trisul I) reaching 7120m.
 The three peaks resemble a trident - in Sanskrit, Trishula, trident, is the weapon of Shiva.
 The Trishul group forms the southwest corner of the ring of peaks enclosing the Nanda Devi Sanctuary, about 15 km west-southwest of Nanda Devi itself.
 The main peak, Trisul I, was the first peak over 7000 m to have ever been climbed, in 1907.

 Description of the massif and neighbouring peaks

 The three peaks are named Trisul I, Trisul II, and Trisul III.
 The massif is a north-south ridge, with Trisul I at the north end and Trisul III at the south.
 The massif runs roughly North-South, and hence appears compressed when viewed from the south (Ranikhet, Kausani), and more stretched out from the Southeast (Chamoli, Bedini Bugyal).

 Nanda Ghunti lies a few Kilometres to the northwest, while Mrigthuni is just to the southeast.